![]() Index |

 If you aim for an environment/landscape/group style photo that includes living bird/wildlife subjects,

 but it doesn't require you to fill the frame with the subject like a tight Using a 300mm (full frame equivalent), or shorter, tele lens to photograph birds and wildlife, is possible.
 However, it may test your sneaking/hiding skills, by trial and error.
-You will be training/honing your skills, to avoid scaring/disturbing the birds and wildlife, making you expend more effort and you may miss some potential photo opportunities, compared to using a longer lens.
-Some photographers deliberately use a 300mm lens, instead of a longer lens, to train their sneaking skills on common local birds, and/or other common local wildlife subjects, that are readily available, to be better prepared for special occasions, when going further away from home to encounter rare birds and other rare wildlife.
+You will be training/honing your skills, trying to avoid scaring/disturbing the birds and wildlife, making you expend more effort and you may miss some potential photo opportunities, compared to using a longer lens.
+Some photographers deliberately use a 300mm lens,instead of a longer lens, to train their sneaking skills on common local birds, and/or other common local wildlife subjects, that are readily available, to be better prepared for special occasions, when going further away from home to encounter rare birds and other rare wildlife.
 Practicing your sneaking/hiding skills may help you to avoid becoming a "lazy" photographer.

 as a compromise, if your budget constraints, and/or other practical demands,